 Does the length of a fly rod matter?

-If you want to use specialist techniques such as euro nymphing, then longer 10-11 foot rods are best.
-Also rods with lengths of 7.5 to 8.5 feet in a 3/4 wt are made for delicate presentations of dry flies.
+If you want to use specialist techniques such as euro nymphing, then longer 10-11-foot rods are best.
+Also, rods with lengths of 7.5 to 8.5 feet in a 3/4 wt are made for delicate presentations of dry flies.

 What about fly rod materials?

 When it comes to materials, you have three choices: bamboo, graphite, or fiberglass.
-The highest and mid-performing rods are always made from graphite as it’s the highest performing material out there being super strong while being light.
+The highest and mid-performing rods are always made from graphite as it’s the highest-performing material out there, being super strong while being light.

 How do I choose the right action fly rod?

-The action of a fly rod describes where along it’s length the rod will flex and it’s measure from slow to fast action.
+The action of a fly rod describes where along its length the rod will flex and its measure from slow to fast action.

-Slower action rods are often made from bamboo or fiberglass and flex near to the butt of the rod.
+Slower action rods are often made from bamboo or fiberglass and flex near the butt of the rod.
 Slower rods are super bendy and great for smaller panfish or very subtle dry fly fishing.

 Casting can be hard with a fast graphite rod, so beginners should not start out with one of these.